linuxlawson/wordman/README.md

 6. To Edit an entry, enter ID# and click `Edit Entry`.

 ID#'s are the last number of each entry.
+View List button must be used after adding/deleting entries (to see updates).

 <br>

 **Added:**
-- Master password window to prevent unauthorized use  (default password: skynet).
+- Master password window to prevent unauthorized use  (default password: blank).
 - Option to save as .csv file.
+- View List button is now toggle-able, and must be used after adding/deleting entries.

 <br>